 Health insurance is vast and complicated.
 For years, Charlotte thought it was very simple.
 It was easier to sort out health insurance as an employed software engineer.
 Simply put, just opt into what your employer is offering in the health benefits package.

 However, once she transitioned out of that role into a self-employed technical consultant, she realized that the complications of a healthcare system definitely crept into health insurance options as well.
-Charlotte didn’t have the capacity to think about the details, what with already needing to handle every other aspect of her consulting practice.
+Charlotte didn’t have the capacity to think about the details of health insurance when transitioning from a W2 to a 1099 role, what with already needing to handle every other aspect of her consulting practice.
 This is why she believes that hiring a healthcare advisor who knows health insurance inside out is the best option for self-employed consultants.
 Especially, when it costs nothing and only takes an hour to sort out.

 In Charlotte’s words, there is a lot of homework to be done before you transition from one role to another.
 Be ready to question your every move and make calculated decisions every step of the way.
 Don’t take things like pricing your services and taking care of yourself in stride, as these are crucial ways for you to sustain your technical consultancy business.